qamania/TPI-Next/README.md

 ## Roadmap
 - [x] add AI as a category in the questionnaire
+- [x] implement import of audit results from csv file
 - [ ] implement audit results comparison by uploading csv files
 - [ ] add scenario with questions for the typical audit
 - [ ] add template of the audit report